cog

 A: Open a terminal & run "git clone https://github.com/MercuryWorkshop/RecoMod", "cd RecoMod", "chmod +x recomod.sh", & "sudo ./recomod.sh -i /path/to/recovery/image.bin --halcyon --rw_legacy".

-5: Flash the bin file onto a storage device.
+2: Flash it onto a storage device.

-6: Enter Recovery Mode (Esc+Refresh+Power) & plug in the storage device.
+3: Enter Recovery Mode (Esc+Refresh+Power) & plug in the storage device.

-7: Spam E until you get a 5 minute wait sequence, then spam E again near the end of it.
+4: Spam E until you get a 5 minute wait sequence, then spam E again near the end of it.

-8: Navigate to "activate halycon enviroment" & press enter, then navigate to "install halycon semi-tethered".
+5: Navigate to "activate halycon enviroment" & press enter, then navigate to "install halycon semi-tethered".
 Navigate back to "activate halycon envirement" & select "Boot halycon semi-tethered".

 You can no longer boot Chrome OS normally, & will have to use the storage device every time.

-web;bookmarklet; Extension Launcher
+Any Web Bookmarklets Extension Launcher

 Doesn’t work with blocklist/banlist